Adversarial Attack and Defense on Point Sets: Introduction

 It is expected that point cloud classification networks are fragile to {\em pointwise gradient} guided optimization adversarial attacks (e.g., FGSM-like methods \cite{FGSM}), due to the generality of these attack methods.
-We are showing that these pointwise adversarial noises generate visually similar samples in 3D space.
-Besides, considering the realworld 3D sensors, the common issues are sensing noises and vanishing points.
+We are showing that these pointwise adversarial noises generate visually-similar adversarial \tifs{examples} in 3D space.
+Besides, considering the realworld 3D sensors, the common issues are sensing noises and \tifs{occluded} points.
 To this regard, we generate extreme sensing noises by adversarial {\em point-attach} method, and remove possibly vanishing essential points by adversarial {\em point-detach} method.
 As will be shown later, these prudent attached or detached points are likely to change the decision of well tuned networks.
 Theoretically, these points are highly related to the \emph{critical points} \cite{qi2016pointnet} existing in the models.

 On the other hand, we pursue defense strategies to prevent the proposed adversarial attacks.
-Based on the observation that the adversarial point clouds destabilize the model output, we explore the intrinsic {\bf robustness of the attacked models}.
-A \emph{perturbation-measurement} defense framework is developed to detect the adversarial samples, which in principle defines a family of easy-to-implement methods.
-The proposed perturbations are related to {\em input transformation} \cite{guo2017countering} and {\em stochastic activation} \cite{dhillon2018stochastic} methodology, however either the shattered or stochastic gradients "give a false sense of security" \cite{athalye2018obfuscated}.
-To this end, instead of utilizing the perturbed samples as defense directly, we measure the statistics of the perturbed outputs of the attacked models to detect the adversarial samples.
-By changing the threat model with low costs, we detect most of the adversarial samples generated by our attack methods.
+Based on the observation that the adversarial point clouds destabilize the model output, we explore the intrinsic {\bf robustness of the victim models}.
+A \emph{perturbation-measurement} defense framework is developed to detect the adversarial \tifs{examples}, which in principle defines a family of easy-to-implement methods.
+The proposed perturbations are related to {\em input transformation} \cite{guo2017countering} and {\em stochastic activation} \cite{dhillon2018stochastic} methodology, however either the shattered or stochastic gradients ``give a false sense of security" \cite{athalye2018obfuscated}.
+To this end, instead of utilizing the perturbed \tifs{examples} as defense directly, we measure the statistics of the perturbed outputs of the attacked models to detect the adversarial \tifs{examples}.
+By changing the threat model with low costs, we detect most of the adversarial \tifs{examples} generated by our attack methods.

+Considering the possibility of black-box attacks, the transferability of adversarial point clouds is also analyzed.
+Several successful point cloud networks are attacked with the proposed methods.
+Our results imply that high-accuracy models do not enjoy high adversarial robustness.
+Besides, the adversarial point clouds generated by vanilla gradient-guided attack is poorly transferable, while the momentum-enhanced gradient-guided attack \cite{dong2018boosting} significantly improve the attack transferability.
+Furthermore, we investigate the transferability between the attack on point clouds and grid CNNs, due to the importance of CNN-based approaches in 3D computer vision.